eliranwong/letmedoit/README.md

 One key advantage of MyHand Bot is the seamless integration with the Open Interpreter.
 You can conveniently launch the Open Interpreter directly from MyHand Bot by running the command "!interpreter" [[read more](https://github.com/eliranwong/myhand/assets/25262722/4233b3c8-364e-466b-8218-c2dca7c134e5)].
 This integration eliminates the need to choose between the two platforms; you can utilize both simultaneously.

-Additionally, myHand integrates [AutoGen Assistant and Retriever](https://github.com/eliranwong/myhand/wiki/Integration-with-AutoGen), making it convenient to have all these powerful tools in one place.
+Additionally, MyHand integrates [AutoGen Assistant and Retriever](https://github.com/eliranwong/myhand/wiki/Integration-with-AutoGen), making it convenient to have all these powerful tools in one place.

 # Comparison with Siri and Others

-Unlike popular options such as Siri (macOS, iOS), Cortana (Windows), and Google Assistant (Android), myHand offers enhanced power, customization, flexibility, and compatibility.
+Unlike popular options such as Siri (macOS, iOS), Cortana (Windows), and Google Assistant (Android), MyHand offers enhanced power, customization, flexibility, and compatibility.

 Read https://github.com/eliranwong/myhand/wiki/Features